MrNullus/MrNullus/README.md

 ### 👾 About me
-My name is Gustavo, I'm Brazilian and I'm a programming aficionado.
+My name is Gustavo, I am Brazilian and I am a programming enthusiast.
-I am an obstinate person who always seeks more and more challenges, seeking excellence and bringing greater value to what I do.
+I am a stubborn person who is always looking for more and more challenges, seeking excellence and bringing more value to what I do.
-I try to focus on being a FullStack Developer 🐱‍💻 (having knowledge in both front-end and back-end technologies) and looking to venture into mobile yet.
+I try to focus on being a FullStack developer 🐱‍💻 (having knowledge in both front-end and back-end technologies) and looking to venture further into mobile.